Connect with us

 Recent testing of the groundwater — via a monitoring well drilled by the Baucums — showed dangerously high levels of toxic chemicals, including radium-228, benzene, mercury, beryllium, barium, and a highly acidic pH.
 The levels of radium-228 and mercury were both nearly 13 times the EPA’s maximum level for drinking water.

 John Ryan, the geologist who oversaw the drilling of this monitoring well, listed in his affidavit several known health impacts from the chemicals identified in the water.
-Those included lymphoma, bone cancer, leukemia, aplastic anemia, as well as permanent to the brain and kidneys.
+Those included lymphoma, bone cancer, leukemia, aplastic anemia, as well as permanent damage to the brain and kidneys.

 “I believe unequivocally that these chemicals of concern were sourced from the well site itself,” Ryan said in testimony.

-Sue Brantley, a professor of geosciences at Penn State University who was contacted by Mississippi Today to the results, said it seemed likely these chemicals came from surface contamination and called the results “very worrisome.”
+Sue Brantley, a professor of geosciences at Penn State University who was contacted by Mississippi Today to review the results, said it seemed likely these chemicals came from surface contamination and called the results “very worrisome.”
 Since Mississippi sources approximately 75% of its drinking water from groundwater, Brantley reasons these chemicals could endanger people who use the drinking water supply.

 Deidra’s health issues began to surface in late 2015.
 She struggled to swallow, which led to the discovery of the tumor in January 2016.
 Over the next five months, Deidra underwent radiation and chemotherapy to shrink the tumor.